asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

     description: "Websocket URL generated to communicate with Slack"

 ```
-You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slackbot API.
-This includes details such as the `title`, `version` and `description`.
+You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slackbot API which includes details such as the `title`, `version` and `description`.

 In the `ws` server section, the WebSocket URL is generated at runtime by invoking the [apps.connections.open](https://api.slack.com/methods/apps.connections.open) method from Slack’s API.
 You use the authorization tokens obtained during the Slackbot configuration to generate this URL.